 In addition to eating from your community garden, mice and rats will happily help themselves to the rice in your cupboard or any improperly stored food in a restaurant.

 According to the CDC, rats and mice are known to spread over 35 types of diseases.
 For example:

 - Both mice and rats can transmit leptospirosis, salmonella, and rat-bite fever.

 - The Norway rat is known to transmit many diseases, including hemorrhagic fever, typhus, and bubonic plague.

 - The house mouse can transmit lymphocytic chorio-meningitis.

 - Deer mice, white-footed mice, and roof rats can carry hantavirus, which has a fatality rate of 38%.
 House mice and Norway rats are not known to give people hantavirus.

 Contamination of food is just one way that rodents spread diseases.
 Other ways include bites, fleas, ticks, urine, and droppings.

-- DO NOT attempt to sweep up, stir up, or otherwise disturb rodent droppings or nesting materials!
+- DO NOT attempt to sweep up, stir up, or otherwise disturb rat droppings or nesting materials.

 - When dealing with rat droppings, urine, or nesting material, open a window let the area ventilate for 30 minutes.